-Deployed to Sigonella in August 2001, VP-5 relocated multiple crews and aircraft to Souda Bay, Crete, following the September 11th terrorist attacks on New York City and Washington, D.C.
-Following the commencement of Operation ENDURING FREEDOM, the Mad Foxes provided the backbone of a sweeping theater-wide Intelligence, Surveillance, and Reconnaissance operation with 1,100 sorties encompassing 6,600 mishap-free flight hours.
-Additionally, the squadron supported continued efforts to maintain peace and stability in the Balkans with flawless performances in Operations DELIBERATE FORGE and JOINT GUARDIAN.
+Deployed to Sigonella, Sicily in August 2001, VP-5 relocated multiple crews and aircraft to Souda Bay, Crete, following the September 11 terrorist attacks on New York City and Washington, D.C.
+During Operation ENDURING FREEDOM, the Mad Foxes provided the backbone of sweeping theater-wide Intelligence, Surveillance, and Reconnaissance (ISR) operations with 1,100 sorties encompassing 6,600 mishap-free flight hours.
+The squadron supported efforts to maintain peace and stability in the Balkans with flawless performances in Operations DELIBERATE FORGE and JOINT GUARDIAN.

-In 2009, VP-5 was called upon for a multi-site deployment to include both SOUTHCOM and U.S. Pacific Command (PACOM) sites.
-In SOUTHCOM, VP-5 provided combat ready aircrews to execute missions in support of Joint Interagency Task Force South’s (JIATF-S) counter narcotics mission.
-They successfully prevented narco-terrorists and illicit drug traffickers from delivering over 30.7 metric tons of illegal narcotics worth over 2.8 billion dollars to the shores of the United States.
-This deployment also included redeployment to Netal, Brazil, to support the search and rescue effort for Air France Flight 447.
+The squadron conducted a multi-site deployment in 2009 to include both SOUTHCOM and U.S. Pacific Command (PACOM) sites.
+In SOUTHCOM, VP-5 provided combat ready aircrews to execute missions in support of Joint Interagency Task Force South’s (JIATF-S) counter narcotics mission and prevented narco-terrorists and illicit drug traffickers from delivering over 2.8 billion dollars of illegal narcotics to U.S. shores.
+This deployment also included a mission to Netal, Brazil in support of the search and rescue effort for Air France Flight 447.
 In PACOM, VP-5 orchestrated and executed a bi-lateral ASW prosecution with the Japanese Maritime Self Defense Force (JMSDF), leading to the Squadron earning the 2009 Captain Arnold Jay Isbell Trophy.